mroach-awri/brettEvolSSU1/README.md

 ### Manually fix haplotype switches

 Visualise contigs in IGV and identify haplotype switching.
-This is a list of haplotype switches and which of hap1/hap2 is the A1+A2 bin e.g. contig [hap 1/2] breakpoint [1/2] breakpoint ...
-Contigs were split at these breakpoints to allow the best possible separation of A1 + A2 haplomes from B haplome.
-Manually sorted the BAM files.
+This is a list of haplotype switches.
+The Longshot-phased haplotypes are labelled either side of breakpoints to denote which of the haplotypes is the A1+A2 haplome.
+Contigs were split at these breakpoints and the BAM files were manually sorted into the separate directories for each haplome for read-binning.

 ```text
 000013F [1] 130k [2]